Scottish Prohibition Party

-The Scottish Prohibition Party was a minor Scottish political party which advocated alcohol prohibition.
+The Scottish Prohibition Party (SPP) was a minor Scottish political party which advocated alcohol prohibition.

-The party was founded in 1901.
+The SPP was founded in 1901.
 In its early years, Bob Stewart acted as the party's full-time organiser.
 In 1908, Stewart and Edwin Scrymgeour were elected to Dundee Town Council.

-From the 1908 by-election onwards, Scrymgeour stood for the party in the Dundee constituency.
-Stewart acted as his election agent in 1910, but fell out with him over his religiosity.
-He led a Marxist split, the Socialist Prohibition and Reform Party, which merged with the Communist Party of Great Britain in 1920.
+The leftist Stewart soon had a falling out with the SPP over its religiosity.
+In 1909-10, he led a Marxist split to form the socialist Prohibition and Reform Party, which merged with the Communist Party of Great Britain in 1920.

-Scrymgeour was finally elected as an MP for Dundee in the 1922 general election, when he and the Labour candidate E. D. Morel defeated the National Liberal candidates, one of which was future Prime Minister Winston Churchill.
-In Parliament, on issues other than prohibition, he generally supported the Labour Party.
+From the 1908 by-election onwards, Scrymgeour stood for the SPP in the Dundee constituency.
+He was finally elected as an MP for Dundee in the 1922 general election, when he and Labour Party candidate E. D. Morel defeated the National Liberal Party candidates, one of whom was future Prime Minister Winston Churchill.
+On issues other than prohibition, Scrymgeour generally supported Labour's positions.
+Still, he was the only prohibitionist ever elected to the House of Commons.

-Scrymgeour lost his seat at the 1931 general election.
-The party was disbanded in 1935, against the wishes of Scrymgeour.
+Scrymgeour lost his seat in the 1931 general election.
+The SPP was disbanded in 1935, against the wishes of Scrymgeour.